• Skip to primary navigation

 nuevo mundo sunset

-I’m talking like $10-$20 per day and, in some cases, even less.
+I’m talking like spending as little as $10-$20 per day and, in some cases, less, depending on the country and city you’re in.
+See Colombia for ideas.

 Honestly, while solo travel can cost a little more vs traveling with friends, don’t let that be the one reason why you dismiss traveling solo.